-After the Great Exhibition of 1891, which was hosted in London to promote and celebrate the development of modern industrial technology, there was a significant reaction to some of the perceived changes brought about by the industrial revolution.
-The Arts and Crafts movement was born from a concern held by prominent designers and social activities of the time - that the use of machinery and factory-based production created products with unnecessarily ornate decoration, and means that appreciation of the materials used in their construction was lost.
-They drew inspiration from medieval craftsumarship, reflecting natural forms in textures and surface design such as wallpapers and factory-one of the natural beauty of timber in the production of handerafted furniture.
+After the Great Exhibition of 1851, which was hosted in London to promote and celebrate the development of modern industrial technology, there was a significant reaction to some of the perceived changes hought about by the industrial revolution.
+The Arts and Crafts movement was born from a concern held by prominent designers and social activities of the time-that the use of machinery and factory-based production created products with unnecessarily ornate decoration, and meant that appreciation of the materials used in their construction was lost.
+They drew inspiration from medieval craftsmanship, reflecting natural forms in textures and surface design such as wallpapers and focused on the natural beauty of timber in the production of handerafted furnitume.

-The industrial revolution in Great Britain during the latter half of the eighteenth century and the first half of the ninetcenth century caused huge social change, reducing the reliance on craftsmanship and increasing the use of machine tools.
-This was combined with the division of labour within manufacturing, inducing the skills of workers who were expected to repeat individual tasks within the production process rather than complete the whole process.
+The industrial revolution in Great Britain during the latter half of the eighteenth century and the first half of the nineteenth century caused huge social change, reducing the reliance on craftsmanship and increasing the use of machine tools.
+This was combined with the division of labour within manufacturing, reducing the skills of workers who were expected to repeat individual tasks within the production process rather than complete the whole process.

-Despite their concern own the developing machine age, members of the Arts and Crafts movement could see the benefits of modern manufacturing techniques to enhance honest designs which retained the qualities of the materials used in the manufacture.
+Despite their concern over the developing machine age, members of the Arts and Crafts movement could see the henefits of modern manufacturing techniques to enhance honest designs which retained the qualities of the materials used in the manufacture.